tboller/FixIIT/Documentation/reports/pgmReports/final-sprint/final-report.md

 Our Team has made use of slack to communicate with each other and to make sure everyone is on the same on track with the project sprint.
 Also, we use slack to help each other resolve issue or set up meetings to discuss project details.

-Github is used as our version control to store our documentation, artifacts, code, configuration files etc.
+Github is used as our version control to store our documentation, artifacts, code, configuration files, etc.

 ## 13. Team must generate at least 15 real “test” user data that is inserted upon instance creation and proper data to test functionality of a system